 Unusual Options Activity Insight: Uber Technologies

-Shares of Uber Technologies (NYSE:UBER) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $47.59.
+On Monday, shares of Uber Technologies (NYSE:UBER) saw unusual options activity.
+After the option alert, the stock price moved down to $45.54.

 - Sentiment: BULLISH